This post may contain affiliate links. Please read my disclosure policy.

 - English Toffee the best ever!

-Once you try homemade marshmallows, you'll never go back to store-bought!
-These homemade marshmallows are soft, sweet, and perfectly fluffy.
+Once you try Homemade Marshmallows, you'll never go back to store bought!
+They're soft, sweet, and perfectly fluffy.
 And while they might seem intimidating to make, with the right tools, they're surprisingly simple and straight-forward.

 - 3 1/4th an ounce packets (6 and 3/4 teaspoons/ 21g) unflavored powdered gelatin